-Aron Sapsford - Bird Warden, Calf of Man
+Aron Sapsford - Ornithological Warden, Calf of Man

 Ornithology has always been a great passion of Aron’s and during the mid-1980's, at the age of 18, he achieved his ‘A’ class British Trust for Ornithology ringing licence whilst working as an Assistant Warden at Sandwich Bay Bird Observatory in Kent.
 Aron has a long-standing association with the Calf of Man, having originally been employed as Assistant Warden in 1988 and returning as Warden in 1989 & 1990.
 Having met his wife on the Isle of Man during the early 1990’s, he was involved with several local bird studies, working for the Manx Chough Project and then as a co-founder and Scientific Officer for the charity Manx Bird Atlas.